zotonic/zotonic/doc/ref/controllers/controller_survey_results.rst

 .. include:: meta-survey_results.rst

+Controller which downloads a CSV file with the results of a survey.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation